 David Yarrow was born in Glasgow, Scotland in 1966.
 He took up photography at an early age and as a 20 year old, he found himself working as a photographer for The London Times on the pitch at the World Cup Final in Mexico City.
 On that day, David took the famous picture of Diego Maradona holding the World Cup and as a result, he was subsequently asked to cover the Olympics and numerous other sporting events.
-But he refused to be pigeonholed into one silo of subject matter and his interests expanded as he grew into himself.
+But he refused to be pigeonholed and his interests expanded as he grew into himself.
 It was only many years later, that he found his true comfort zone in documenting the natural world and the last eight years have been career defining.

 Yarrow’s evocative and immersive photography of life on earth is most distinctive and it has earned him an ever growing following amongst art collectors.
 His large monochrome images made in Los Angeles are on display in many leading galleries and museums across Europe and North America and his work is also a regular feature at established art fairs.
 By the spring of 2017, he had firmly established himself as one of the bestselling fine art photographers in the world, with the limited edition prints (just 12 in an edition) regularly selling at over $30,000 a piece and his well-received recent work is now priced even higher.

 At the Sotheby’s photography auction in London in May – Yarrow’s iconic image from South Sudan – Mankind – was sold for $75,000 – the highest of the 100 lots in the show – which included work from many of the most recognised photographers of the last 100 years.